discos/doc/index.rst

 Development of the Italian Single-dish COntrol System
 =====================================================

-DISCOS is a project by INAF (National Institute for Astrophysics, Italy).
+DISCOS is a project by INAF - National Institute for Astrophysics, Italy.
-It is devoted to the production of the control system for INAF's radio telescopes (parabolic dishes: Medicina, Noto, Sardinia Radio Telescope).
+It is devoted to the production of the control system for INAF's radio telescopes (Medicina, Noto, Sardinia Radio Telescope).